allmonday/resolver-vs-graphql/README-en.md

     return [sprint_id_to_stories[sid] for sid in sprint_ids]
 ```

-In the multi - entry Resolver pattern, this problem is very easy to solve.
-Simply add a field `story_ids` to the DataLoader class.
+In the Resolver's multi-entry mode, this problem is very simple to solve.
+Just add the story_ids field directly to the Dataloader class:

 ```python
 class StoryLoader(DataLoader):